-- Intangible assets amortization relating to customer contracts is presented as a component of total direct costs.
-Depreciation, amortization of leasehold improvements and intangible assets amortization relating to customer relationships are presented as a component of operating expenses.
+Intangible assets amortization relating to customer contracts is presented as a component of total direct costs.
+Depreciation, amortization of leasehold improvements and intangible assets relating to

-Consultants consist of our billable professionals, excluding interns and independent contractors. - We calculate the utilization rate for our consultants by dividing the number of hours all of our consultants worked on client assignments during a period by the total available working hours for all of our consultants during the same period, assuming a forty-hour work week, less paid holidays and vacation days - Average billing rate per hour is calculated by dividing revenues for a period by the number of hours worked on client assignments during the same period.
+Consultants consist of our billable professionals, excluding interns and independent contractors.

+We calculate the utilization rate for our consultants by dividing the number of hours all of our consultants worked on client assignments during a period by the total available working hours for all of our consultants during the same period, assuming a forty-hour work week, less paid holidays and vacation days.

+Average billing rate per hour is calculated by dividing revenues for a period by the number of hours worked on client assignments during the same period.